shlomimn/k8s-nodejs/README.md

     * **docker-registry-secret.txt**

       I have create docker-registry-secret.txt file locally -> includes a single password inside.

-      (Another option was to set the docker-registry-secret.txt file outside the cluster and use volume attachement).

     ```
     [root@shlomime k8s]# cat docker-registry-secret
     #!@VeryStr0ngSecret1!#